MediaComem/comem-webdev/subjects/node/README.md

 Under the hood, Node.js will read the file in a separate thread, then execute your callback function when it's ready.

+This is called **non-blocking I/O**, because all I/O operations are executed in separate threads and are therefore non-blocking:

+* Database access
+* File system access
+* HTTP requests
+* Etc.

 ### Your Node.js code is single-threaded